 Kharkiv State Technical University of Agriculture became a member of the European Association of Agricultural Universities, a collective member of the International Academy of Higher Education, a member of the consortium of agricultural universities of the world in 2003.

 On April 20, 1994, the Resolution of the Cabinet of Ministers of Ukraine established Kharkiv State Technical University of Agriculture on the basis of Kharkiv Institute of Mechanization and Electrification of Agriculture, which became the only and leading agricultural university of engineering and technical profile of the IV level of accreditation in Ukraine.
-And 10 years later, on May 12, 2004, by the order of the Cabinet of Ministers of Ukraine, the 991st CDTUSG was named after an outstanding scientist in the field of agricultural mechanics – Academician Petro Vasylenko.
-In the same year the President of Ukraine took into account the national and international recognition of the results of the Kharkiv State Technical University of Agriculture named after Petro Vasylenko, its significant contribution to the development of national education and science, anh he signed a decree granting him national status.
+And 10 years later, on May 12, 2004, by the order of the Cabinet of Ministers of Ukraine, the 991st KhSTUA was named after an outstanding scientist in the field of agricultural mechanics – Academician Petro Vasylenko.
+In the same year the President of Ukraine took into account the national and international recognition of the results of the Kharkiv State Technical University of Agriculture named after Petro Vasylenko, its significant contribution to the development of national education and science, and he signed a decree granting him national status.